Exponential ergodicity and Rayleigh-Schroedinger series for infinite dimensional diffusions: Introduction.

-Few general results exist providing sufficient conditions for the existence of a unique invariant measure, or for the exponential ergodicity of infinite dimensional diffusions, specially out of the subclass of reversible processes.
-Furthermore, given that in general it is difficult to explicitely describe the invariant measures, it is natural to wonder what is the breadth of, for example, the classical theory of analytic perturbations for the invariant measures.
-In this paper we address these issues, within the context of probability measures satisfying the logarithmic Sobolev inequality and not satisfying any kind of reversibility assumptions.
-We say that a probability measure $\nu$ on $T^{{\bf Z}^d}$ endowed with its Borel $\sigma$-field $\mathcal B$, satisfies the logarithmic Sobolev inequality with respect to the Laplacian operator if there is a constant $\gamma>0$ such that for every function $f\in D_0$ it is true that
+Note that due to compactness of the state space, an infinite dimensional diffusion has always at least one invariant measue.
+Nevertheless, few general results exist providing sufficient conditions for the existence of a unique invariant measure, or for the exponential ergodicity of infinite dimensional diffusions, specially out of the subclass of reversible processes.
+Furthermore, given that in general it is difficult to explicitly describe explicitely the invariant measures, it is natural to wonder what is the breadth of for example, the classical theory of analytic perturbations for the invariant measures.
+In this paper we address these issues, within the context of Gibbs probability measures satisfying the logarithmic Sobolev inequality and not satisfying any kind of reversibility assumptions.
+Our results are fundamental settling down uniqueness and analyticity issues under general conditions.

+We recall the definition of the logarithmic Sobolev inequality which will be assumed throughout this article.

+{\bf Condition (LSI)}. {\it We say that a probability measure $\nu$ on $T^{{\mathbb Z}^d}$ endowed with its Borel $\sigma$-field, satisfies the logarithmic Sobolev inequality with respect to the Laplacian operator if there is a constant $\gamma>0$ such that for every non negative function $f\in D_0$ it is true that